HOW IS PRSI CALCULATED

 Employer PRSI contribution will be payable at the appropriate rate on the *reckonable earnings of the employee.
 For employees contributing under Class A & H, employers will pay a 0.7% National Training Fund Levy (this is incorporated into the employers PRSI rate and is remitted as PRSI).

 Once the employee is assigned the correct PRSI class, a rate will be attached to proportionate levels of earnings in accordance with the rules pertaining to that class/subclass.
 The list of rates attached to each of the PRSI classes explained in the above table is available from the issuing Department of Social Protection in leaflet SW14 (click here to download).

-The PRSI calculation is very straightfoward and is calculated on a week 1 basis, i.e. the calculation is based on each individual pay period earnings only without any referral to previous pay periods.
+The PRSI calculation is very straightforward and is calculated on a week 1 basis, i.e. the calculation is based on each individual pay period earnings only without any reference to previous pay periods.

-The majourity of employees is private sector employment will contribute under Class A, below is a working example of calculating PRSI for an employee earning €500 per week;
+The majority of employees is private sector employment will contribute under Class A. Below is a working example of calculating PRSI for an employee earning €500 per week.

 PRSI Calculations: Class A1

 Self-employed individuals contribute under Class S PRSI.
 It is important to note that not all Company Directors are considered as self employed, a judgement should be sought from the SCOPE section of the Department of Social Protection if in any doubt to the employment status of a Director.

 Some PRSI classes and/or subclasses do not attract an actual monetary contribution, however, the employee continues to be covered for benefits and pensions appropriate to their class.